...

 Email: [email protected]

-Please note, an answer is not filed with the Registrar until the Registrar receives the answer.
+Please note, an answer is not filed with the Registrar until the Registrar receives the answer. - What happens if the contractor does not file a timely written answer to the Citation?

 A Final Order will be issued by the Registrar imposing discipline upon the license.